 Sangsurat had his first world title fight at the age of 21 on September 17, 1999 after 18 professional fights, against Manny Pacquiao for the flyweight WBC (vacant) title.
 He defeated Pacquiao via 3rd round TKO to become the flyweight champion of the world.

-Sangsurat has won two world titles at 2 weight classes.
+Sangsurat has won two world titles at two weight classes.
 For all the details about Sangsurat's world title wins and defenses refer to "Boonsai Sangsurat World Titles".

 Some of Sangsurat's best fights and notable victories include wins over Manny Pacquiao, Rodel Orais, Joel Avila, Jojo Rodrigo, Edmund Nonong Develleres, Dragon Zheng, and Leo Escobido.